Hip Replacement Surgery

 A case in point relates to a patient of mine who came to see me having had a total hip replacement elsewhere.
 However, she was still in a lot of pain.
 It transpired that her x-rays indeed did show that she had osteoarthritis of the hip, however the actual source of her pain was in fact a prolapsed vertebral disc in her back which was pushing on a nerve resulting in referred pain toward the hip area.
 This lady underwent a total hip replacement for an osteoarthritic hip which was not generating her pain and as a consequence was quite unhappy.
 Once the disc was removed with spine surgery, her pain resolved.
 This story should serve as a cautionary note prior to considering surgery.

 The modern hip replacement is a refinement over many decades of the original procedure described by Sir John Charnley in the early 1900s.
 Over the years, through trial and error there have been many improvements not only in the materials used but also the approach used to obtain access to hip joint.
-This is in addition to the preoperative and post-operative care involving the anaesthetics, physiotherapy and the use of modern medication which all lead toward a safe, minimally painful and rapid recovery process following a total hip replacement.
+This is in addition to the preoperative and post-operative care.
+These involve the anaesthetics, physiotherapy and the use of modern medication, which have all lead to a safer, minimally painful and more rapid recovery process following a total hip replacement.

 In brief, you will be admitted on the same day of the operation.
 The operation itself takes anywhere between 45 and 90 minutes and it is very rare that there is excessive blood loss requiring transfusion.
 You will be mobilised the same day as the operation and should be discharged home or to a Step-Down facility within 2 to 4 days following the procedure.